Subway Tile Backsplash Install

 You can install wall tile with a wide variety of thinsets or mastics.
 Thinset is basically fine concrete, and you can use different formulations for various special tile types like glass, natural stone, etc. Mastic is basically organic glue, and can be used for just about any tile type in non-wet applications like a backsplash.

 The least expensive adhesive you can use is unmodified thinset.
-I personally prefer the Mapei brand because it has a fine texture and comes in plastic bags (more convenient than the paper bags that PolyBlend thinset comes packaged in).
+I personally prefer the Mapei brand because it has a fine texture and comes in plastic bags (more convenient than the paper bags that unmodified CustomBlend thinset comes packaged in).
 You can install a kitchen backsplash on drywall with just about any adhesive.
-So, don’t spend needless money on fancy thinset.
+So, don’t spend needless money on fancy thinset unless it’s required for fancy glass or marble mosaic tile.

 Once the start points were set, installing the subway tile backsplash was “simply” a matter of maintaining perfectly even gaps between the individual tiles and making sure that each tile was perfectly flush to all the tiles around it.
 There were also a lot of very precise cuts that needed to be made around the cabinet and window trim, and also of course around all the electrical boxes.
 It’s important to make these electrical box cuts very precise, since outlets and switches won’t sit securely unless their metal tabs are completely supported by the tile.

 It can also be tricky to get perfectly consistent grout line widths between each tile when working with inexpensive ceramic tiles.
-Individual tiles will often have some variation in the amount of ceramic overglazing around the edges.
+Each individual tile will have some variation in the amount of ceramic overglazing around the edges.
 Therefore you need to be careful with the overall level and sometimes use bits of cardboard instead of plastic spacers to jigger particularly problematic tiles into place.

 Oh, and you have to do all of this while working quite quickly since unmodified thinset in particular will begin to “skim over” pretty much immediately after being spread on drywall in a thin coat.
 The drywall will immediately start sucking moisture out of the thinset mix from behind, while the open air will cause a dry film to develop on top.
 Both of these things will prevent a good bond with the tile and can result in tiles literally popping off the wall once the thinset fully cures.